nwhitehead/pybook/README.md

 back to the checkpoint but no further back.
 This lets you try alternatives after doing annoying load / preprocess steps.

 For implementation, need to expand Pyodide functionality a bit.
 Normally there is just one interpreter state.
-That is ok with checkpoints, need to work on pyexec.run_cell function to allow arbitrary state as input and output.
+That is ok with checkpoints, need to work on pyexec.run_cell function to allow arbitrary state as input.

 ### Choice point